Tangential speed: Formula

 Rotational speed (or rotational frequency) measures the number of revolutions per unit of time.
 All parts of a rigid merry-go-round or turntable turn about the axis of rotation in the same amount of time.
 Thus, all parts share the same rate of rotation, or the same number of rotations or revolutions per unit of time.

 When a direction is assigned to rotational speed, it is known as rotational velocity, a vector whose magnitude is the rotational speed.

 (Angular speed and angular velocity are related to the rotational speed and velocity by a factor of 2π, the number of radians turned in a full rotation.)

 Tangential speed and rotational speed are related: the faster an object rotates around an axis, the larger the speed.
-Tangential speed is directly proportional to rotational speed at any fixed distance from the axis of rotation.
+Tangential speed is directly proportional to rotational speed at any fixed distance from the axis.
 However, tangential speed, unlike rotational speed, depends on radial distance (the distance from the axis).
 For a platform rotating with a fixed rotational speed, the tangential speed in the centre is zero.
 Towards the edge of the platform the tangential speed increases proportional to the distance from the axis.
 In equation form: